 - Storage Services: It offers consistent, scalable, and secure data storage in Cloud Storage.
 You will have a fully managed NFS file server in Filestore.
 You can use Filestore data from applications that run on Compute Engine VM instances or GKE clusters.

-- Database Services: Google Cloud Platform offers a variety of SQL and NoSQL database services.
+- Database Services: Google Cloud Platform (GCP) offers a variety of SQL and NoSQL database services.
 You can use Cloud SQL, which can be either MySQL or PostgreSQL.
 For NoSQL, you can use Firestore or Cloud Bigtable.

 - Networking Services: While your App Engine manages networking for you, GKE uses the Kubernetes model to provide a set of network services to you.
 All these services can load balance traffic across resources, create DNS records, and connect your existing network to your Google network.